 One of the sacred rules of communicating better with your spouse is to keep the threat of ending the relationship, be it separation or divorce, out of the picture.
-Especially in an argument, if you feel the only way for both of you to feel happy is to go your separate ways, reserve the discussion at a later time when you are calm and collected.
+Especially in an argument, if you feel the only way for both of you to feel happy is to go your separate ways, reserve the discussion for a later time when you are calm and collected.

 6. Don’t Threaten To Spill Their Secrets

 Another mistake many couples make is to use sensitive information that their spouse had shared in confidence to further the argument.
 This is an extremely hostile and selfish move.